Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 These hosted web-builder options are usually more geared towards ‘general use’ websites rather than ecommerce sites, so if you’re interested in building an online store then it’s worth investigating BigCommerce or Shopify — two very-well known hosted solutions that don’t have a steep learning curve.

-Check out our BigCommerce review, our BigCommerce vs Squarespace comparison, our Shopify review and our Shopify fees post for more information on these two products.
+Check out our BigCommerce review, our BigCommerce vs Squarespace comparison and our Shopify review for more information on these two products.

 Finally, for even more in-depth information on Squarespace, do check out our Squarespace review, our Youtube review of Squarespace or our comprehensive guide to its free trial.